 While we ate at the New Kabul Restaurant, a young boy came in and sat by the door.
 We’ll call him Sulaiman.
 He was a good-natured 12 year-old from Laghman, Afghanistan.
-I asked if he was in Calais with his parents and he shook his head, smiled and said “No. I came here with a few other boys from my town.”
+I asked if he was in Calais with his parents and he shook his head, smiled and said “No. I came here with a few boys from my town.”
 Both he and the store owner seemed amused by my stunned reaction.

 Sulaiman told me he had tried to board a ferry to the UK that morning.
 The authorities consequently caught him, pulled him off the boat, tear gassed him and roughed him up.
 He seemed to be taking it in stride and said he would keep trying until he crossed over to the UK.
 When I asked him what he was going to do when he got there, he shrugged with a smile and said, “I’ll figure it out when I get there.”

-The next day while I was sitting at the warehouse, Sulaiman walked in with Liz Clegg, the woman in charge of the Unofficial Women and Children’s Center.
+The next day while I was sitting in the warehouse, Sulaiman walked in with Liz Clegg, the woman in charge of the Unofficial Women and Children’s Center.
 I spoke to them both and found out he actually wasn’t on his own – his 9 year-old brother was with him in Calais.
 It broke my heart when I tried to give him some clothes, per Liz’s request, and he said with the most desperate look on his face: “I don’t need shoes or clothes.
 Can you please just help me get to London somehow?”
 Several weeks later, I was happy when Liz reported that Sulaiman had safely made it to the UK.